Karce/RubiksCubeSolver/README.md

 # RubiksCubeSolver
-RubiksCubeSollvers attempts random moves to solve a Rubik's cube.
+RubiksCubeSolver attempts random moves to solve a Rubik's cube.